BC Sick Days: What Employees Need to Know in 2026

 If your employer refuses your sick leave or penalizes you for using it:

-- Document everything – Keep records of communications and responses
+- Document everything: Keep records of communications and responses

-FAQs About Sick Days in B.C.
+FAQs About BC Sick Days

-Can I take sick leave in half days?
+Can I Take Sick Leave in Half days?

 The ESA counts any part of a day as one full sick day.
 Employers can offer more flexible policies, but they can’t offer less.

-What if I’m sick multiple times in a year?
+What if I’m Sick Multiple Times in a Year?

 You can use your sick days as needed.
 For repeated absences, your employer may request medical documentation.